Irish Celtic Crosses– 16 Important Celtic Cross sites in Ireland

-The Celtic Cross (sometimes called a Gaelic cross) is known throughout the world as a symbol of Irish culture and Heritage and you will spot them all over when travelling Ireland.
-The history of the Celtic cross in Ireland stretches back through centuries and they have become a much sought out feature on the Irish landscape.
+The Irish Celtic Cross (sometimes called a Gaelic cross) is known throughout the world as a symbol of Irish culture and Heritage and you will spot them all over when travelling Ireland.
+The history of Irish Celtic crosses stretches back through centuries and they have become a much sought-out feature on the Irish landscape.

-Everywhere you travel in both Ireland and Northern Ireland you will spot graveyards and cemeteries with many Irish crosses.
+Everywhere you travel in both Ireland and Northern Ireland you will spot graveyards and cemeteries with many Irish celtic crosses.
 Whether you are catholic or protestant the Celtic Cross has a meaning that goes beyond simple sectarian divisions in Ireland.

 There are at least 60 Celtic crosses in Ireland, as well as a number of ruins.
-The Celtic crosses that are seen today were mainly built up until the mid 12th century.
-After the end of the 12th century, the construction of these crosses all but disappeared.
+The Irish crosses that are seen today were mainly built up until the mid-12th century.
+After the end of the 12th century, the construction of these celtic crosses all but disappeared.

 - History of the Irish Celtic Crosses

 - 16 Important Celtic Cross sites in Ireland

 - Kilree High Cross, County Kilkenny